jbellsey/redux-model-utils/docs/example.md

     componentWillMount() {
         // start the async query here. it could also be invoked
-        // by a button handler, as in the vanilla example below geoModel.actions.getLocation();
+        // by a button handler, as in the vanilla example below.
+        // we don't need to chain this here, but we could
+        //
+        let {geoActions} = this.props;
+        geoActions.getLocation();
     }

     render() {
         // the props are created by the connect() call below.
-        // they are mapped from the selectors above. (remember that "waiting"
+        // they are mapped from the selectors above. let {waiting, location} = this.props,
-        // is installed by our magic trigger) let spinner = this.props.waiting ? <Spinner /> : null,
+            spinner = waiting ? <Spinner /> : null,
-            output  = <LocationDisplay location={this.props.location} />;
+            output  = <LocationDisplay location={location} />;

         return (
             <div>
               {spinner}
               {output}
             </div>
         );
     }
 };

-// "reactSelectors" is created for you, and ensures that your selectors are
+// "mapStateToProps" is created for you, and ensures that your selectors are all
-// all available as props. in this case, that means "location" and "waiting" export default connect(geoModel.reactSelectors)(MyGeoComponent);
+// available as props. in this case, that means "location", "waiting", and "geoActions" export default connect(geoModel.mapStateToProps)(MyGeoComponent);
 ```

 A similar view in vanilla JavaScript.
 In this case, we don't even have to import